ooezenoglu/XPlab-2020-SR-Compatibility/README.md

 Wühr, P., & Seegelke, C. (2018).
 Compatibility between Physical Stimulus Size and Left-right Responses: Small is Left and Large is Right. *Journal of Cognition*, 1(1): 17, pp. 1-11.
 DOI: http://doi.org/10.5334/joc.19

 We created the stimuli by ourselves.
-They are available [here](https://github.com/ooezenoglu/XPlab-2020-SR-Compatibility/tree/master/experiment/materials)
+They are available [here](https://github.com/ooezenoglu/XPlab-2020-SR-Compatibility/tree/master/experiment/02_main/materials)

 ## Experiment

-The study is a 2 (mapping: compatible, incompatible) x 2 (correct response location: left, right) within-subjects design.
+The study is a 2 (S-R mapping: compatible, incompatible) x 2 (correct response location: left, right) within-subjects design.

 In each trial, participants either see a small square (2 x 2 cm) or a large square (4 x 4 cm) at screen center.
 Their task is to judge whether the square is the smaller or the larger one (forced binary choice).
 In the *compatible* mapping condition, participants should respond to the small square by pressing the "q" key, and should respond to the large square by pressing the "p" key.